ThePrivatePanda/appbot/README.md

-# appbot
+# AppBot
-A discord bot for applications. mostly for my experience, doubt ill ever complete it
+A discord bot for applications.
+Mostly for my experience, never will complete it.
+It is horrible code (Yes, I used file as db)
+AND Not to mention, discord is apparently introducing a feature regarding the same.